Open 7 days a week from 9 AM - 10 PM.

 - During the time of the World's Fair, the tower color was blue to represent the color of the sky.
 The current color of the tower is forest green.

-The 4th Floor Observation Deck reopened on May 5th, 2007 with a new look and feel based as a result of the efforts of Visit Knoxville in partnership with the City of Knoxville and the Public Building Authority.
-The Observation Deck features a gallery of Knoxville images as well as information on Knoxville and the World’s Fair and offers a breathtaking 360-degree view of Knoxville.
-It is open free to the public 7 days a week.
+- The Observation Deck features a gallery of Knoxville images, as well as information on Knoxville and the World’s Fair and offers a breathtaking 360-degree view of Knoxville.